paraspell/docs/docs/contribution.md

 Before working on a fix:

+- Ensure, that the issue has "Bug bounty 💰" tag on it.
 - Comment on the issue with:
   > `I would like to reserve this issue.`
 - The issue will be assigned and reserved to you for **48 hours**.